 Berber carpeting is low profile and has higher density construction, which makes it a better performer.
 However, it can be less cushiony underfoot than other carpet styles.
 Berber carpeting is a great choice for practical performance and rooms that need a basic floor covering, as it helps to hide footprints in high traffic areas.

 When searching for a carpet that hides stains and footprints, there are many options.
 It appears as though nylon is the best choice.
 However, wool is a smart natural alternative.
 Both work in high-traffic locations around the home and preserve a clean appearance.
 The final decision will have to be made according to your individual preferences and budget.
+If you need help figuring out the right fit for your home, Schedule a FREE In-Home Estimate with our flooring experts.

 Get the latest blog updates delivered to your inbox.